Tapanila/GlobalAzure/Lab 0 - Azure Pass Activation/readme.md

 You have received an Azure Pass code.

-Now follow [these instructions](https://www.microsoftazurepass.com/howto) to activate your azure pass account
+Now follow [the instructions below](https://www.microsoftazurepass.com/howto) to activate your azure pass account.

 <div id="container">